By Mark E. Minyard, CFLS

 Date of Separation in Divorce

 A separation does not necessarily occur when a spouse moves into a separate bedroom or moves out of the family residence.
-It is a date when one spouse clearly communicates that the relationship is irrevocably over and subsequently, conducts his/her life consistently as a non-married person.
+It is a date when one spouse clearly communicates that the relationship is irrevocably over and subsequently, conducts his or her life consistently as a non-married person.
 One spouse must have a subjective intent to end the marriage and there must be objective evidence of conduct furthering that intent.

 The date of separation may be important relative to the following issues and many more: